 - Schedule a time to discuss the new arrangement with your student.
 Don’t just assume the status quo.
-Talk about his expectations and talk about your bottom line.
-Listen carefully to his hopes and dreams, as well as his concerns.
-Make sure that both of you recognize that you are entering a new phase of your relationship – and living arrangements.
+Talk about their expectations and talk about your bottom line.
+Listen carefully to your student’s hopes and dreams, as well as their concerns.
+Make sure that both of you recognize that you are entering a new phase of your relationship — and living arrangements.

 - Address family expectations.
 The more that you talk about before awkward situations arise, the more smoothly things will go later.